Certificate of Completion of Training (CCT): guidance for GP trainees

 There are three steps in applying for your CCT:

-Within the last four months of your training programme, the GMC will invite you to apply for your CCT online.
-You can do this at any point within the last few months of your training programme.
+Within the last four months of your training, the GMC will invite you to apply for your CCT online and you can make your application at any point within the last few months of your programme.

-Within your last two months of your training programme, your deanery or LETB will hold your final ARCP Panel.
-If they are satisfied that you have met all the required competences for GP licensing, you will be awarded an Outcome 6 and this will be documented on an ARCP form that you will be required to sign in your ePortfolio.
-Once you have signed the form, it is sent to the GPSA team who will begin their checks to ensure that you meet the requirements for entry to the GP Register.
+Within the last two months of your training, your HEE local office or deanery will hold your final ARCP Panel.
+If they are satisfied that you have met all the required competences for GP licensing, you will be signed off from training and this will be documented on an ARCP form that you will be required to sign in your ePortfolio.
+Once you have signed the form, it will be sent to the GPSA team who will begin their checks to ensure that you meet the requirements for entry to the GP Register.

 Please ensure that you also press the 'Apply for CCT' button on the progress to certification page of your ePortfolio, as this notifies us at the RCGP that you wish to formally apply for your CCT.